Protective Orders/Restraining Orders

 - Provide other relief necessary for the abused person’s protection

 Additional Impact of Protective Orders

-Another consequence of protective orders, whether explicitly ordered by the court or not, is that the respondent cannot possess a firearm.
+Another consequence of protective orders, whether explicitly ordered by the court or not, is that a person under a protective order cannot possess a firearm.
 Section 922(g) of the United States Code, which defines the federal laws, prohibits any respondent who has a protective order issued against him or her from possessing or transporting firearms.
-If the respondent does possess or transport a firearm, they face serious consequences.

 Virginia law expands on the provisions of the federal law.
 Code of Virginia Section 18.2-308.
 1 :4 punishes the purchase and transportation of firearms.
 That section also requires any owner of a concealed weapon permit to surrender it during the life of the protective order.
 Failure to abide by these conditions is treated as a class 1 misdemeanor.